pd100rab/easy-shopping/README.md

 Steps to run:
--The code is available on Github: https://github.com/pd100rab/easy-shopping -Please execute the DB queries as specified below
+-The code is available on Github: https://github.com/pd100rab/easy-shopping -Create the database naming "mydb" in MySql DB (Please refer to the application.properties file for more details) -Execute the DB queries as specified below
 -Run the spring boot application
 -The APIs/Endpoints are present inside easy-shopping.postman_collection.json file.
 Please import it into any rest client like Postman.